yaya2devops/aws-cloud-project-bootcamp/journal/week0.md

 ## Creating **Logical Diagram**
 Logical diagrams are more detailed than conceptual diagrams.
-> Communicate the system's design to developers.
+> Communicate the system's design to coders.

 - **System architecture:** The system will be a three-tier architecture, consisting of a presentation layer, a business logic layer, and a data access layer.<br>
 - **Data flow:** The data flow will be unidirectional, with users entering data into the presentation layer, which will then pass the data to the business logic layer for processing.